 Kilimanjaro Rongai Route Trek

-- Climb Kilimanjaro via the Rongai Route
+- Trek and Climb Kilimanjaro via the Rongai Route

 - The quietest trekking route to the top of Africa`s highest peak